By Julien Laurens

 Read the interview with Olivier and more in the latest edition

+Does it make you realise even more how much you achieved with Montpellier last season?
 It does.
 Exactly.
 It was tight at the end of last season but we had an incredible campaign, especially for a team like Montpellier where we didn’t have any big stars.
 That’s when you realise that what we did was amazing.

-It is a massively important season with a lot of challenges.
+How do you see next season from a personal point of view?It is a massively important season with a lot of challenges.
 I will become a dad for the first time, which will be an enormous change.
 I also want to really establish myself with Arsenal and make a name for myself here.
 Finally, I dream of playing in the World Cup in Brazil next summer as well.
 I played in the last Euros but this would be even more amazing.
 So I am really excited by the season to come.

+And as a club?
 If we start better than we did this season, I know that we will compete for the title next year because we are used to playing together now and have improved as a team.
 We have also improved as individuals throughout the season, especially the newcomers like Santi, Lukas and me.

 Copyright 2018 The Arsenal Football Club plc.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.